gthmsrnvs/DECO2017/README.md

 The development of the GSRI0828 Tracker went through several iterations:

-1. **Refining the Scope**: The initial phase involved defining the scope of the application based on a previous task.
-The goal was to create a simple, user-friendly application for tracking and managing songs.
+1. **Refining the Scope:** The initial phase of development was all about planning and preparation.
+This involved understanding the requirements and refining the scope of the application.
+The old data model was analsyed and a new model was created

-2. **Building the Functionality**: The core functionality of the application was built using HTML and JavaScript.
-The HTML provides the structure of the application, while the JavaScript handles the application's functionality, such as adding and deleting songs.
+2. **Building the Core Functionality:** With a clear plan in place, the next step was to start coding.
+The HTML structure was laid out first, providing the skeleton of the application.
+JavaScript was then used to add functionality to the application, such as adding and deleting songs.
+At this stage, the application was functional but lacked styling.

+3. **Designing and Styling the Application:** Once the core functionality was in place, the focus shifted to design and styling.
+CSS was initially used to style the application, with the aim of making it visually appealing and easy to use.
+The design was kept simple and clean, with a focus on usability.

-3. **Design and Responsiveness**: The final phase involved converting the CSS to SCSS and creating a responsive and aesthetic design.
-SCSS allowed for better organization and reusability of styles, while responsive design ensures the application looks good on all screen sizes.
+4. **Refining and Optimizing:** The final stage of development involved refining and optimizing the application.
+This included converting the CSS to SCSS for better organization and reusability of styles, and making the application responsive to ensure it looks good on all screen sizes.
+Performance was also a key focus at this stage, with efforts made to ensure the application runs smoothly and efficiently.

+Throughout this process, the code was regularly tested and debugged to ensure it works as expected.
+Feedback was also sought from users to help identify any areas for improvement.

 # 📚 Code Overview